aleksander-mendoza/aleksander-mendoza.github.io/_posts/2020-05-26-understanding_programming.markdown

 They return `true` if the two elements are related and `false` otherwise.
 For example the equality test `==` is a relation on integers.

 When it comes to partial functions, there is also one more alternative way of representing them (instead of crashes and exceptions).
 This representation stems from that alternative definition that was provided above.
-Namely, every function of type _X &rarr; Y+&empty;_ can be interpreted as partial.
+Namely, every function of type _X &rarr; Y+()_ can be interpreted as partial.
 This is exactly what Rust went for in their language.

 {% highlight Rust %}
 fn f(X x) -> Option<Y>{...}